Lesterpaintstheworld/terminal-velocity/findings/knowledge_gaps.md

    - Need for clearer connections between themes of AI autonomy and economic transformation within character arcs.
 5. **Cultural Context**:
    - Gaps in understanding how AI integration affects cultural norms and values in society.
+6. **Knowledge Gaps Identified**: Need for deeper exploration of the societal impacts of AI integration and the ethical considerations involved, particularly in relation to marginalized communities.
+This should ensure that these themes are woven into character arcs and interactions throughout the narrative.

 2. **Economic Implications of UBC**:
    - Lack of detailed analysis on how UBC affects various economic sectors and labor markets.